Papua New Guinea Coffee

 Papua New Guinea’s Geography

-Located on the Eastern half of New Guinea, which is the world’s second largest island, and close to Australia.
-New Guinea used to be attached to modern-day Australia as part of a super continent called Sahul.
-New Guinea became an island as the Torres Strait flooded about 10,000 years ago.
+Located on the Eastern half of New Guinea, which is the world’s second largest island and close to Australia.
+New Guinea used to be attached to modern-day Australia as part of a super continent called Sahul, however, New Guinea became an island when the Torres Strait flooded about 10,000 years ago.

 Because of its location next to the Australian Plate and the Pacific Plate, Papua New Guinea has an interesting geography.
 The north is composed of jagged limestone with extremely thick rainforest, a swampy south coast, and the middle of the country is covered in high mountains called the Highlands.
 Despite being tropical and situated near the equator, the highest points of the Highlands still get snow.

 A View of the Highlands.
 Photo by Stephen Gollan

 Papua New Guinea is tropical year-round, but because of its location, is subject to monsoons in the north as well as earthquakes and tsunamis from erupting volcanoes and being situated between two tectonic plates.
-The Highlands, however, has its own weather patterns.
-Unlike the rest of the country, the Highlands receives about 100 to 160 inches of rain throughout the year.
+The Highlands, however, has its own weather patterns and the Highlands receives about 100 to 160 inches of rain throughout the year.

 Papua New Guinea Culture